-Grades K3-K4 are dismissed at 2:50 from the preschool entrance, grades K5-2 are dismissed to the main hallway at 2:50 p.m., grades 3-6 are dismissed at 3:00 p.m. to the main hallway.
+Grades K3-K4 are dismissed at 2:50 p.m. from the CBC preschool entrance, grades K5-2 are dismissed to the main hallway at 2:50 p.m., grades 3-6 are dismissed at 3:00 p.m. to the main hallway.
 Students will be walked to their cars from the courtyard entrance.
 Grades 7-12 will be dismissed at 3:15 p.m. and will walk to their cars.

-At 3:10 p.m. grades K3-6 who have not been picked up will go to the cafeteria for pick up.
+At 3:10 p.m. students in grades K3-6 who have not been picked up will go to the cafeteria.

 At 3:30 p.m., junior and senior high students who have not been picked up must either wait in the cafeteria or leave the property to walk home.
 (A note must be on file in the office for students who walk off the property.)
 Students may not wait in the church buildings or outside the cafeteria.
-After 3:30 p.m., parents will pick up their children from the cafeteria and must pay a \$2 supervision fee per student/per half hour.
+After 3:30 p.m., parents will pick up their children from the cafeteria and must pay a supervision fee per student/per half hour.
 PM care is provided from 3:30 p.m. - 5:00 p.m.
-After 5:00, a surcharge of \$4 per quarter hour/per student will be charged.
+After 5:00, a surcharge per quarter hour/per student will be charged. (see current financial policy for rates)

-Only seniors who have written parental permission may leave school early after their last class.
+Seniors who have written parental permission on file in the HCS office may leave after their last class.